 4 tablespoons of Meathead's Memphis Dust, approximately

 1) Preheat your smoker to 325°F. If you are using a grill, set it up for 2-zone or Indirect cooking.
-At 325°F, you can render more fat and crisp the skin a bit and avoid the possibility of the stall.
+At 325°F, you can render more fat and crisp the skin a bit.

 3) Put the meat in the smoker or on the indirect side of the grill.
-Add about 4 ounces of wood for smoking and that's all.
-When it is gone, resist the urge to add more.
+Add less wood than you normally do.
+Resist the urge to add more.
 After you've tasted it you can decide if you want to use more wood next cook.
-But it doesn't take much.
-Chicken just drinks it up.
+But chicken doesn't need much smoke.
 Cook for about 1.5 to 2 hours or until the temp in the thickest part of the meat without touching bone is 165°F.